Eid al Adha dates

-The date is subject to adjustment 10 days before the expected date, depending on the start of the Islamic month of Dhu al-Hijjah.
-It is expected about 70 days after the end of Ramadan, itself variable.
-In 2011 it will be around 8/9 November.
-It is a 3 day festival, some shops close for just the day, banks and offices close for 2 days, some shops close for the 3 days, and some people travel to be with their families for the week.
+The date is the 10th day of the Islamic month of Dhu al-Hijjah.
+It is expected about 70 days after the end of Ramadan.
+The Islamic calendar is a lunar calender, and a year is about 10 days shorter that the Gregorian calender we are used to in the West.
+Take a look at the Diary on our website.
+We will announce the date each year in the News from the Riad flash on the website, and also let prospective and booked guests know.
+It is a 2 day festival, some shops close for just the day, banks and offices close for 2 days, some shops close for the 3 days or longer, and some people travel to be with their families for the week.

 Because Marrakech is a dense urban environment evidence of the Eid is everywhere.
 There are some impressions below on how it impacts the city.
 For some tourists this is too much and they are better off leaving the city where there is still a celebration, but there are not so many people.